 Still, the lessons don’t specify which speech level to use in the exercise.

-To summarize, if you do not have high expectations and only aim to study and practice some words and phrases, Duolingo is fine.
+To summarize, Duolingo is fine if you do not have high expectations and only aim to study and practice some words and phrases.

 Duolingo Korean app has a primary ‘learn’ page.
 This is the one that shows all the skills that you would have to practice.
 Also, the Discuss tab directs you to the Duolingo forum, which is quite active and informative.

 You may also go straight to the forum from an exercise.
-When you get an incorrect response, you can either report a bug in the app or web or post a topic on the forum to debate it.
+When you get an incorrect response, you can report a bug in the app or web or post a topic on the platform to debate it.

-Duolingo can make up for some of what it lacks in terms of explanations for this function.
+Duolingo can compensate for some of its lack of explanations for this function.
 The conversations are informative, and members give helpful answers.
 From meetups to discussions, all possible here.

 You may spend your hard-earned Lingots in the Shop tab.
 Further, an extra timed practice task and engaging subject lessons are available in the Shop.